Abchoudhary2512/soliditycraft/README.md

 Deploying smart contracts can be a complex and error-prone process.
 This extension simplifies deployment by providing a command to deploy smart contracts directly to a local Ethereum blockchain (such as Ganache).
 This feature automates the deployment steps, allowing developers to focus on writing and testing their contracts rather than managing the deployment process.

----

-This explanation covers the key points of each feature in a concise manner, ensuring clarity without being overly detailed.